Grand Traverse County, Michigan

 Grand Traverse County (/ˈtrævərs/ TRAV-ərss) is a county located in the U.S. state of Michigan.
-As of the 2020 census, the population was 95,238, making it the largest county in Northern Michigan.
+As of the 2020 census, the population was 95,238, making it the most populous county in Northern Michigan.
 Its county seat is Traverse City.
-The county is part of the Traverse City micropolitan area, which also includes neighboring Benzie, Kalkaska, and Leelanau counties.
+The county is part of the Traverse City metropolitan area, which also includes neighboring Benzie, Kalkaska, and Leelanau counties.

 Long a part of territory under the Council of Three Fires (comprising the Ojibwe, Odawa, and Potawatomi), Grand Traverse County's first European settlement was established in 1839.
-It was originally created in 1840 as Omeena County, however it was reorganized in 1851 was Grand Traverse County.
+It was originally created in 1840 as Omeena County; however, it was reorganized in 1851 as Grand Traverse County.
 The county itself and Traverse City are named after Grand Traverse Bay, a bay of Lake Michigan.

 Interlochen Center for the Arts, a prestigious boarding school, is located within the county.

 History

-Prior to European settlement, Grand Traverse County was part of territory under the Council of Three Fires (comprising the Ojibwe, Odawa, and Potawatomi).
+Prior to European settlement, Grand Traverse County was part of lands roamed by the Council of Three Fires (comprising the Ojibwe, Odawa, and Potawatomi) tribes.
 These people called the area at the head of Grand Traverse Bay gichi-wiikwedoongsing (Ojibwe: 'place at the head of the great bay').

 As a duty of the federal government under the 1836 Treaty of Washington, the first permanent settlement in the county was the mission now known as Old Mission, established in May 1839 as "Grand Traverse".
 Grand Traverse Bay, from which the area takes its name, earned its name from 18th-century French voyageurs who made la grande traversée, or "the long crossing", across the mouth of bay.

 The Michigan Legislature separated the unorganized Omeena County from part of Michilimackinac County in 1840.
 Omeena is derived from an Ojibwe expression, o-me-nah, meaning "is it so?"

 On April 7, 1851, an act of legislature organized Omeena County, effectively renaming it Grand Traverse County.
 The seat of government was designated to Boardman's Mills, a location in the young Traverse City.
 The future counties of Antrim, Benzie, Kalkaska, Leelanau, Manistee, Missaukee, and Wexford were subsequently attached to Grand Traverse County for administrative purposes, until being organized in their own rights.
 However, the act contained no provisions on formation of townships or choosing of election officials, thus Grand Traverse County had no legal government until 1858.
 That winter, an act of the state legislature completed the organization of Grand Traverse County and divided the county between two initial townships: